shawnroos/granola-obsidian/README.md

 ./sync-to-raycast.sh
 ```

+⚠️ **Important**: Always run the sync script after making any changes to the project version.
+This ensures that the Raycast extension has the latest features and bug fixes.

 This will:
 - Create a backup of the current Raycast script
 - Copy the project version to Raycast